 The most common and easiest methods of propagating camellias are by cuttings and air layering.
-Rooting plants from cuttings ensures that plants retain the characteristics of the parent plant.
+Both methods ensure that the new plant will retain the characteristics of the parent plant.
 Cuttings are usually taken in July from hardened spring growth.

-Air layering is a simple propagation method that allows one to produce a good-sized, "true to type" plant in a short amount of time.
+Air layering is a simple propagation method that allows one to produce a good-sized plant in a short amount of time.
 A ring of bark is removed from a pencil-sized stem, and moist sphagnum moss is wrapped around the wound.
 Roots grow into the moss and the rooted stem can be cut from the mother plant and then potted to allow for further root growth.
-Once they are well rooted in the container, they can then be planted into the landscape.
+Once it is well-rooted in the container, it can then be planted into the landscape.
 Air layers should be started in April and will be ready by August.

 Grafting is used to propagate varieties that have desirable characteristics, such as exceptional flowering, but a weak root system.
-Grafting permits the union of the desired top (scion) with a vigorous root system (root stock) to yield a superior plant.
+Grafting permits the union of the desired top (scion) with a vigorous root system (rootstock) to yield a superior plant.
 Seed propagation results in tremendous seedling variation with a high percentage of undesirable seedlings.
 Seeds should be collected as soon as they are ripe (July-September) and placed in flats or pots.
 Germination can be expected in 2-4 months if the seed coat is broken or scarified before sowing.

-For detailed information on these techniques, see Propagation of Landscape Plants (http://edis.ifas.ufl.edu/mg108).
+For detailed information on these techniques, see Propagation of Landscape Plants (https://edis.ifas.ufl.edu/mg108).